VerbotenLad/deeplinks-for-the-boiz/README.md

 Edit this deeplink and href to it when you detect that the user is using mobile AND clicks on something that should direct them to an in-app browser.
 This is for phantom.
-Characters like hyphen "-" don't need url-encoding, also the domain extension.
+Characters like hyphen "-" don't need url-encoding, neither does the fullstop before the domain extension.